miestrode/ekege/README.md

 // Maps allow the formation of terms, from simpler terms let path = database.new_map(map_signature! { (node, node) -> unit });

-// Rules describe how to modify the database, based on the data in it let rules = [rule! { path('x, 'y), path('y, 'z) -> path('x, 'z) }];
+// Rules describe how to extend the database with more information, based on the data in it.
+// Note that this doesn't mean that after applying a rule, the database is no smaller, due to unification let rules = [rule! { path('x, 'y), path('y, 'z) -> path('x, 'z) }];

 // Constants are parameterless maps, returning some type, thus having only one instance